Ritzz09/stock_prediction_using_machine_learning/README.md

     **Stock Market Learning Portal**
+Hii!
+My Name is Ritesh Patil and I have developed this project for live stock prediction based on past data of any share and for practice of ML also.
 Overview:
 The Stock Market Learning Portal is a comprehensive educational platform aimed at helping users learn about the stock market, from basic concepts to advanced trading strategies.
 The portal provides an intuitive interface, user profiles, and various resources to help users get started in stock market trading.